 What is the receiving school district's responsibility under Section 504 toward a student with a Section 504 plan who transfers from another district?

 If a student with a disability transfers to our district from another school district with a Section 504 plan, we will review the plan and supporting documentation.
-If a group of persons at the receiving school district, including persons knowledgeable about the meaning of the evaluation data and knowledgeable about the placement options determines that the plan is appropriate, the district is required to implement the plan.
-If the district determines that the plan is inappropriate, the district is to evaluate the student consistent with the Section 504 procedures at 34 C.F.R.
+If a group of persons at the receiving school district, including persons knowledgeable about the meaning of the evaluation data and knowledgeable about the placement options, determines that the plan is appropriate, the district is required to implement the plan.
+If the district determines that the plan is inappropriate, the district has to evaluate the student consistent with the Section 504 procedures at 34 C.F.R.
 104.35 and determine which educational program is appropriate for the student.

 Can a medical diagnosis suffice as an evaluation for the purpose of providing FAPE?

-No. A physician's medical diagnosis may be considered among other sources in evaluating a student with an impairment or believed to have an impairment which substantially limits a major life activity.
+No. A physician's medical diagnosis may be considered among other data sources in evaluating a student with an impairment or believed to have an impairment which substantially limits a major life activity.
 Other sources to be considered, along with the medical diagnosis, include aptitude and achievement tests, teacher recommendations, physical condition, social and cultural background, and adaptive behavior.
 The Section 504 regulations require school districts to draw upon a variety of sources in interpreting evaluation data and making placement decisions.